-During Oracle Database installation, by default Oracle Universal Installer installs software in ORACLE_BASE\ORACLE_HOME.
-Oracle Universal Installer sets the following permissions to this directory, and all files and directories under this directory:
+During Oracle Database installation, by default Oracle Universal Installer installs software in ORACLE BASE\ORACLE HOME.
+Oracle Universal Installer sets the

 - Administrators Full Control

 - System Full Control

 - Authenticated Users Read, Execute and List Contents

 Important: If these accounts already exist and possess more restrictive permissions, then the most restrictive permissions are retained.
 If accounts other than Administrators, System, and Authenticated Users already exist, then the permissions for these accounts are removed.